 This policy sets out the school's expectations for whole school practice including Early Years and Out of School and the responsibilities of different staff in contributing to an outstanding learning environment.
 It should be read in conjunction with the following policies.

-Child Protection and Safeguarding Policy PSHE Policy Early Years Policy Activate Handbook
+Child Protection and Safeguarding Policy PSHE Policy Early Years Policy Activate Handbook RSE Policy Equity, diversity and inclusion policy

 Resources and reference materials